The fall semester is almost here… let’s continue to stay safe!

 Update: Although no longer required, the CDC continues to recommend masking in indoor public transportation settings.

 Vaccines remain the best tool to fight against illness and hospitalization associated with COVID-19.
-Shippensburg University strongly encourages all students and employees to get vaccinated, and if eligible, receive their booster shot.
+Shippensburg University strongly encourages all students and employees to get vaccinated and remain up-to-date with booster shots.
 Vaccines and boosters lower the risk of infection, protect against serious illness, and lessen the probability of spreading the virus.

 For information on COVID-19 vaccines and boosters in your area, please visit vaccines.gov or call 1-800-232-0233.